 Chocolate bombs/lollypops made my Hunters with ideas of recipes from the children.

-Connect Updates - information gainesd - https://connect.scot/
+Connect Updates - information gained - https://connect.scot/

 Our constitution is from 2012 – Emma will update it, circulate and ask for feedback.

 Connect offers a parent council health checklist - Emma will send it out with the minutes in preparation for the next meeting.